 Most homes out there were built pre-1990’s and that’s actually a good thing.
 There is a lot to be said about owning an older home but of course having that older home means there is more maintenance.
 Often what is overlooked in a home is the electrical panel box.

-Today’s gadgets and modern appliances can very easily overload an electrical system in many of today’s older homes.
+Today’s service panels can very easily overload an electrical system in many of today’s older homes if they’re not updated and current.
 This is turn can cause some severe issues that could easily be prevented with a new electrical panel box.

 What is a Panel Box?